lowdefy/lowdefy-docs/tutorial/tutorial-create-page-content-1.md

 Let's create a page for a form where users can book a meeting room.

+##### Step 1
 Copy the definition of the `booking` page below into your `lowdefy.yaml` file and save file so the CLI uploads it.

 ```yaml
 pages: